Coll Macdonald, 16th of Keppoch: Family

 He was succeeded as chief by his eldest son Alexander.
-His sister Cicely, known as Sileas na Ceapaich, was a notable Gaelic-language poet.
-Another notable poet, Iain Lom, was clan bard during much of Keppoch's time as chief.
+His sister, Sileas na Ceapaich, was a poet with an immortal contribution to Scottish Gaelic literature.
+Another iconic Gaelic poet of the era, Iain Lom, was the chief bard of Keppoch during much of Coll's time as chief and, during the Stuart Restoration, he was also appointed by King Charles II as the first Poet Laureate of Scotland.

 "Coll of the Cows"

 Keppoch is often credited with the nickname "Coll of the Cows" (Colla nam Bo); most versions of this are sourced from Macaulay.
 The origin of the story lies in evidence given in 1690 at Edinburgh by Lieutenant James Colt of Colonel Ramsay's Regiment.
 Colt, who had been taken prisoner by Dundee's forces in the 1689 rising, said that Dundee had nicknamed Keppoch "Coll of the Cowes" due to his ability to find cattle to feed the army even "when they were driven to the hills out of the way".

 Napier, in his Memoirs of Dundee, said that the original record showed that Colt had actually said that Dundee had used the nickname "Colonel of the Cows", and that later writers had mistaken the abbreviation "Col." in the records as referring to Keppoch's first name, Coll.